jkornelsen/team_progress/README.md

 # Team Progress Kit: incremental + TTRPG

 Produce, interact, and explore, driven by storytelling and chance.
-Model a wide variety of ideas using descriptive text as building blocks.
+Model ideas using descriptive text as building blocks.

 A good place to start is the pre-built scenario "Bacon for Dinner."

-For solo campaigns, it helps to track the narrative in a document.
-If you know what a value ought to be but there isn't any clear way to do it, go to settings and force the change, then describe what happened in a way that fits.
+For solo role-playing scenarios, it helps to track the narrative in a document, or use a story generator AI to write the narration based on what happens.

+If the story calls for a value that isn't handled automatically, you can change it in settings at any time.

 ## Server